markchangliu/slip_box/readings/deep_residual_learning_for_image_recognition.md

 <p style="text-align: center"><img src="./img/arXiv_1512_03385/Figure3.png" width="600"></p>
 <p style="text-align: center">Figure 3.
 Standard deviation (std) of layer responses on CIFAR-10.
 The responses are the outputs of each 3x3 layer, after BN and before nonlinearlity. <b>Top:</b> the layers are shown in their original order. <b>Bottom:</b> the responses are ranked in descending order.</p>

+The research team introduced 3 options of residual connection.
+Their performances were tested on the ImageNet dataset, and the result will be discussed in the later section.

+* Option A: zero-padding shortcuts are used for increasing dimensions, and all shortcuts are parameter free.

+* Option B: projection-shortcuts are used for increasing dimensions, and other shortcuts are identity.

+* Option C: all shortcuts are projections.

 # Published ResNets' Architecture

-The research team introduces 5 members for the ResNet family, which are ResNet-18, 34, 50, 101, and 152.
-The members share a stem and head architecture, but use different building blocks in stages.
+The research team introduces 5 members for the ResNet family, which are ResNet-18, 34, 50, 101, and 152, which has become typical architectures of the ResNet family.
+These members share a stem and head architecture, but use different building blocks in stages.
 The architectures of blocks, stages, stem, head, and the entire ResNet networks are illustrated below.

+The testing results of these published nets on the ImageNet dataset will be discussed in the next section.

 ## ResNet-18/34 Building Block